Contramodules: Introduction

 The 2000--2002 letters were eventually noticed by two groups of authors~\cite{GK2,Brz} and one of them got interested specifically in contramodules, so the number of relevant MathSciNet search hits grew a little by now (see, e.~g., \cite{BBW} and~\cite{Wis}).
-In the meantime, the present author's ideas about contramodules and the co-contra correspondence materialized in a sequence of long books, papers, and preprints~\cite{Psemi,Pkoszul,Psing,Pweak,Pcosh}; there is also a presentation~\cite{Psli} and two later and shorter preprints~\cite{Pmgm,Pfp}.
+In the meantime, the present author's ideas about contramodules and the co-contra correspondence materialized in a sequence of books, papers, and preprints~\cite{Psemi,Pkoszul,Pweak,Pcosh,Pmgm, PR,Psm,Pper,PS1,PS2,Pproperf,Pcoun,PS3,BPS,Pdc}; there are also presentations~\cite{Psli,Psli2,Psli3}.
 Still we feel that it may be difficult for a researcher or a student to navigate this corps of work without additional guidance.
-The present overview is intended to provide such guidance (the introductions to~\cite{Pcosh,Pmgm,Pfp} may be also, hopefully, of some help).
+The present paper is intended to provide such guidance, including both an accessible exposition of the basics and an overview of some of the more advanced topics.

 \Subsection{0.1} A \emph{coring} may be informally defined as a ``coalgebra over a noncommutative ring'' (or more precisely, a coalgebra object in the tensor category of bimodules over a ring).
 Eilenberg and Moore's original definition of contramodules~\cite{EM} was formulated in the generality of coalgebras over commutative rings (i.~e., coalgebra objects in the tensor category of modules), but the generalization to corings is straightforward.
-So a comodule over a coring can be described as ``a comodule along the coalgebra variables in the coring and a module along the ring variables''; a contramodule over a coring is ``a contramodule along the coalgebra and a module along the ring''.
+So a comodule over a coring can be described as ``a comodule along the coalgebra variables in the coring and a module along the ring variables''; a contramodule over a coring is ``a contramodule along the coalgebra variables and a module along the ring variables''.

 Another option is to consider ``algebras over coalgebras'' (or more precisely, algebra objects in the tensor categories of bicomodules); these are what we call \emph{semialgebras}.
 The corresponding module objects are called the \emph{semimodules} and the \emph{semicontramodules}.
-Once again, a semimodule is ``a module along the algebra variables in the semialgebra and a comodule along the coalgebra variables''; a semicontramodule is ``a module along the algebra and a contramodule along the coalgebra''.
+Once again, a semimodule is ``a module along the algebra variables in the semialgebra and a comodule along the coalgebra variables''; a semicontramodule is ``a module along the algebra variables and a contramodule along the coalgebra variables''.

 In the maximal natural generality achieved in the monograph~\cite{Psemi}, one considers three-story towers of ``algebras over coalgebras over rings'', or \emph{semialgebras over corings}.
 These still have four module categories attached to them, namely, the left and right semimodules and the left and right semicontramodules.
 That is the generality level in which the principal results of the main body of the book~\cite{Psemi} are obtained.